ircdocs/modern-irc/index.md

 # Introduction

-The Internet Relay Chat (IRC) protocol has been designed and implemented over a number of years, with multitudes of implementations and use cases appearing.
+The Internet Relay Chat (IRC) protocol has been designed over a number of years, with multitudes of implementations and use cases appearing.
 This document describes the IRC Client-Server protocol.

 IRC is a text-based teleconferencing system, which has proven itself as a very valuable and useful protocol.
 It is well-suited to running on many machines in a distributed fashion.
 A typical setup involves multiple servers connected in a distributed network, through which messages are delivered and state is maintained across the network for the connected clients and active channels.